 Key Actions Responsibility Key Outcome Deliverables Status 3.30 Work in partnership with other levels of Works, Parks and Recreation 3.30.1 An approved and endorsed Local Disaster Management Plan is in place 3.30.1.1 Submit to Council and LDMG for endorsed.
-Complete government and other agencies to ensure effective responses to disasters and with an annual review process.
+Complete government and other agencies to ensure effective responses to disasters and emergencies.
+(9.4/8.1) with an annual review process.
 3.30.1.2 Conduct a gap analysis of released state planning instruments.
-Complete emergencies.
-(9.4/8.1) 3.30.1.3 Develop draft LDMP.
-Complete 3.301.4 Undertake stakeholder consultation on draft plan.
+Complete entergencies.
+(9.470.1) 3.30.1.3 Develop draft LDMP.
+Complete 3.30.1.4 Undertake stakeholder consultation on draft plan.
 Complete 3.30.1.5 Undertake stakeholder consultation.
 Complete 3.31 Develop and provide information to the community regarding effective responses to disasters and emergencies.
-(9.4/8.2) Works, Parks and Recreation 3.31.1 Emergency Management Strategy to be developed to provide a framework for public information.
-3.31.11 Identify strategies for progression of emergency management framework.
+(9.4/8.2) Works, Parks and Recreation 3.31.11 Identify strategies for progression of emergency management framework.
 Complete 3.31.1.2 Develop draft strategy.
 Yet to commence 3.31.1.3 Undertake stakeholder consultation on draft plan.
-Yet to commence 3.31.1.4 Submit to Council.
+Yet to commenc 3.31.1.4 Submit to Council.
 Yet to commence 3.32 Facilitate capacity building and leadership to enhance resilience in the community.
 (9.4/8.3) Works, Parks and Recreation 3.32.1 Development of a communication strategy as part of the overall Emergency Management Strategy.
 3.32.1.1 Identify strategies for progression of emergency management framework, this must include a communications element.
 Complete 3.32.1.2 Develop draft strategy.
-Yet to commence 3.32.1.3 Undertake stakeholder consultation on draft plan.
+Yet to commenc 3.32.1.3 Undertake stakeholder consultation on draft plan.
 Yet to commence 3.32.1.4 Submit to Council.
-Yet to commence 3.33 Use Planning Scheme provisions to appropriately manage the risks arising Planning and Development 3.33.1 Ensure relevant provisions are contained in the Ipswich Planning 3.33.11 Deliver through Development Assessment.
-On track manage the risks arising from natural and other hazards.
-(9.4/8.4) Scheme and are delivered through appropriate development outcomes.
-3.33.1.2 Monitor effectiveness of relevant planning scheme provisions and amend/update where necessary.
+Yet to commenc 3.33 Use Planning Scheme provisions to appropriately manage the risks arising from natural and other hazards.
+(9.4/8.4) Planning and Development 3.33.11 Deliver through Development Assessment.
+On track 3.33.1.2 Monitor effectiveness of relevant planning scheme provisions and amend/update where necessary.
 On track